 Is your call center software GDPR ready?

 This is a story about Freida.
 Freida signed up for your product by sharing her email address and phone number.
 Post-trial, Freida decided not to go ahead with your business.
 You targeted Freida using her personal information which she shared to gain access to your product/service.
 She wanted you to ignore or forget her data but couldn’t enforce it.
 Freida’s friends laughed it off stating that it was normal for all companies to use her data.
-Freida disagreed and sued you for violation of her privacy and misuse of personal data under the new GDPR regulations.
+Freida disagreed and sued you for the violation of her privacy and misuse of personal data under the new GDPR regulations.
 You ended up losing €20 million because of your gross negligence.

 GDPR 101: Misuse of personal information